strnadchristopher/arizona/README.md

 * Spotify API and more music programs

 ## Known Bugs
-* (macOS only) When window is re-opened from being hidden, a strange shadow appears behind the app that doesn't go away.
+* (macOS A) When window is re-opened from being hidden, a strange shadow appears behind the app that doesn't go away.
-* Tray icon doesn't appear on windows.
+* (Windows) Tray icon doesn't appear.

 ## Authors